At the Otago Global Health Institute (OGHI), we foster partnerships to help solve global health problems.

 OGHI Research Centre Manager

-Jacqui has worked in HIV research and project management with experience in health, economics and development in southern Africa.
+Jacqui has worked in health research and project management with experience in HIV, economics and development in southern Africa.

 Our Advisory Group includes people from institutions, agencies, and business, who have international standing and expertise in their field.